writethedocs/www/docs/blog/2024-community-update.rst

 Job Board Transition
 --------------------

 We are looking at transitioning away from a job board and to a job sponsorship model that works similarly to our other `community sponsorship options <https://www.writethedocs.org/sponsorship/>`_.
-Our current job board vendor has raised their rates significantly, which caused us to reevaluate how to promote jobs in the community.
+We have been reevaluating how to promote jobs in the community, and felt the job board was no longer the best fit.
 Our Slack ``#job-posts-only`` channel has quite active with job postings, and we're looking to expand on that success.

 The new format will likely have the option to promote a job in the newsletter, on Slack, or both.
 We're still working out the details, but we're excited to continue to help connect great companies with great documentarians.